ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 There are two ways in which an ERC-20 transfer call can report failure:

 1. Revert.
-If a call to an external contract reverts than the boolean return value is `false`
+If a call to an external contract reverts then the boolean return value is `false`
 2. End normally but report a failure.
 In that case the return value buffer has a non-zero length, and when decoded as a boolean value it is `false`

 If either of these conditions happen, revert.